akoenig/ninit/README.md

 ## Usage example

-    ninit akoenig.expressapp
+    ninit akoenig.express-rest

-_ninit_ will generate a new application that has the structure of the `akoenig.expressapp` template.
+_ninit_ will generate a new application that has the structure of the `akoenig.express-rest` template.

 If you need an overview about the current available templates you could check the respective [directory](https://github.com/akoenig/ninit/tree/master/templates) or just type `ninit ls`